yubinbai/leetcode/src/basic_calculator/README.md

 Solution
 ===

+solution 1: use a stack of parens to track the current sign of number

-Convert to postfix and evaluate that
+solution 2: Convert to postfix and evaluate that

 [Wikipedia] (http://en.wikipedia.org/wiki/Shunting-yard_algorithm)